usnistgov/800-63-3-Implementation-Resources/_63B/authenticators.md

 Single-factor OTP devices that are not time-based usually operate based on the pressing of a button to obtain a single one-time password.
 While it is important that a one-time password be accepted only once, non-time-based devices might be operated by mistake, as a test, or in a session that authenticates unsuccessfully due to a communications error.
 Accordingly, the verifier should accept any of several possible future one-time passwords, and advance its state to the authenticator output most recently used when a successful authentication is performed.

-Time-based OTP devices maintain an internal clock that must be kept in relative synchronization with the verifier.
+Time-based OTP devices maintain an internal clock that must be kept in relatively close synchronization with the verifier.
 This can be difficult because the OTP device, under control of the subscriber, may be expected to operate for several years despite being subjected to temperature changes and other environmental factors that contribute to clock drift.
 The verifier needs to consider possible clock drift in its determination whether to accept a given OTP value.
 These devices are usually shipped from manufacturers with their clocks pre-synchronized, and the manufacturer may provide a verification service for their use.
 As in any case when authentication is outsourced, verifiers need to consider the security practices of the manufacturer when assessing overall misauthentication risk.

 Unlike earlier editions of SP 800-63, SP 800-63B treats devices that are connected directly to the endpoint as crypto devices rather than as OTP devices, even if they only supply a one-time password.
-The authentication output for OTP devices is defined to be manually transferred from the OTP device to the application being authenticated.
+The authenticator output for OTP devices is defined to be manually transferred from the OTP device to the application being authenticated.
 For this reason, OTP devices are never considered verifier-impersonation resistant as described in [SP 800-63B Section 5.2.5](https://pages.nist.gov/800-63-3/sp800-63b.html#verifimpers).
 The goal of verifier-impersonation resistance is to not depend on the claimant detecting a phishing attack, and an OTP authenticator cannot control where its output is entered.

 ##### Examples

 A number of readily-available commercial OTP products, both hardware and software, are available on the market.
-The Initiative for Open Authentication (OATH) is an industry consortium promoting the use of OTP authenticators.
+The [Initiative for Open Authentication](https://openauthentication.org/) (OATH) is an industry consortium promoting the use of OTP authenticators.

 #### Multi-Factor OTP Devices